ozgun-ozdemir/Person-Detection/README.md

 # Person-Detection

-This project implements real-time person detection using YOLO (You Only Look Once) for object detection and BoT-SORT (A multi-object tracking algorithm) for tracking persons across video frames.
+This project is a real-time person detection and tracking system using YOLOv11 a video stream.
+It detects human figures in video, tracks their movement, and visualizes body keypoints frame by frame.

+## Features
+- Person detection using YOLOv11n-Pose
+- Detect and visualize human keypoints

+## Requirements
+- `Python 3.x`
+- `OpenCV`
+- `YOLOv11`